astrivant/polyad/docs/apis/temporary-connections.md

 `GET /v1/connections/analytics/handoff-42` for `status.phase`: `Pending`, `Active`,
 `Rejected`, `Expired` or `Revoked`.
-The response includes `expiresAt`, graph identity, endpoint details, and `revokeRequested`. `Active` means the requested policies have been observed in Kubernetes; it does not prove application readiness or CNI convergence.
+The response includes `expiresAt`, graph identity, endpoint details, and `revokeRequested`. `Active` means the requested policies have been observed in Kubernetes.
+Applications check readiness and network convergence before exchanging work.
 Rejections include `status.message`.

 `DELETE /v1/connections/analytics/handoff-42` requests early revocation and returns
 202. Poll until `Revoked` or `Expired`; an accepted delete is not synchronous